 What will we do?
-Timescale How we will measure success What have we dor ie?
+Timescale How we will measure success What have we don ie?
 What difference has it made?
 Progress Invest in ICT, enabling schools to maximise the impact of technology to create immersive and inclusive classrooms which support the learning needs of students across the whole curriculum.
 Page 140 December 2016.
 Milestone: Funding is secured and a project plan for roll-out completed.
 The council has approved a business case for £885,000 of investment in schools ICT infrastructure, bringing it up to a common standard and platform commensurate with the 21st century schools programme and WG aspirations for connectivity.
 Agreement has now been reached with all but three schools signing up to the SRS Service Level Agreement (SLA), and a recalculation of the SLA funding has been undertaken to ensure it is still viable.
 The SLA is still viable and it recommended that the programme of upgrading the ICT infrastructure proceeds.
 A report was presented to cabinet and council in January 2016 which was approved.
 Work has begun on phase 1 with the appointment of technicians who are in the early stages of implementation.
-Phase 1 of the ICT in schools improvements: upgrading equipment and infrastructure as well as implementing SIMS in the classroom is due for completion in December 2016.
-Phase 2 will see the migration of school based server infrastructure up to the SRS over an 18 month period.
-On target How will we know the difference it has made 2013/14 (12/13 Academic Year) 2014/15 (13/14 Academic Year) 2015/16 Target (14/15 Academic Year) 2015/16 14/15 Academic Year) Trend Percentage of pupil attendance in primary schools 94.4% 95.8% 95.8% 95.8% Unchanged/Met target Percentage of pupil atten dance in secon dary schools 93.5% 94.6% 94.5% 94.8% Unchanged/Met target
+December 2016.
+Phase 2 will see pgrading infrastructure as inting SIMS in the information in the migration of over infrastructure On target How will we know the di fference it has made 2013/14 (12/13 Academic Year) 2014/15 (13/14 Academic Year) 2015/16 Target (14/15 Academic Year) 2015/16 14/15 Academic Year) Trend Percentage of pupil attendance in primary schools 94.4% 95.8% 95.8% 95.8% Unchanged/Met target Percentage of pupil attended dance in second dary schools 93.5% 94.6% 94.5% 94.8% Unchanged/Met target